dancer1325/fluentd-docs/installation/install-by-dmg-td-agent-v4.md

 This article explains how to install `td-agent`, the stable Fluentd distribution package maintained by [Treasure Data, Inc](https://www.treasuredata.com/), on macOS.

-## What is `td-agent`?

-Fluentd is written in Ruby for flexibility, with performance-sensitive parts in C. However, some users may have difficulty installing and operating a Ruby daemon.

-That is why [Treasure Data, Inc](http://www.treasuredata.com/) provides **the stable distribution of Fluentd**, called `td-agent`.
-The differences between Fluentd and `td-agent` can be found [here](https://www.fluentd.org/faqs).

-For macOS, `td-agent` is distributed as `.dmg` installer.

 ## Step 1: Install `td-agent`

 {% hint style='danger' %}